-- Per pupil costs will be calculated on days of enrollment not days of attendance and shall be calculated by regional program operators for the moderate-severe programs. - Regional program operators shall report regional program cost estimates three times annually, October 15th, January 15th and year end close (July 15th); and April 15th for Adopted Budget. - Per pupil costs for July 1st through October 31st of the given school year will be calculated based on prior year actuals.
-Following November 1st and February 1st of a given school year the per pupil costs will be updated using current year estimates for regional program costs and enrollment.
-Reconciliation of actual regional program costs and enrollment will take place at year end close. - At year end the per pupil actual daily costs will be calculated using regional program costs divided by total day of enrollment. - The per pupil costs for Extended School Year will be based on actual regional program costs and enrollment.
-Enrollment will be based on the number of students who attend at least three days of ESY; and, - Regional operators of therapeutic learning programs (TLPs) shall also report their current enrollment on March 31st to assist with updating mental health funding calculations.
+- Per student costs for July 1st through October 31st of the given school year will be calculated based on Adopted Budget Projections.
+Following November 1st and February 1st of a given school year the per student costs will be updated using current year estimates for regional program costs and enrollment.
+Reconciliation of actual regional program costs and enrollment will take place at year end close. - At year end the per student actual daily costs will be calculated using regional program costs divided by total day of enrollment. - The per student costs for Extended School Year will be based on actual regional program costs and enrollment.
+Enrollment will be based on the number of students who attend at least three days of ESY; and,